cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * UI/UX & Menu Updates.
 Reorganized the settings menu.
 Integrated new features to the menu such as: battery and voltage selection, charging control, load control, new fan modes, etc.

 * Fixed remaining UI bugs encountered in the previous builds.

+Update June 12, 2026 (Happy Indepence Day Philippines!!!)

+* Lithium Float Logic: Modified the charging state machine to automatically skip the Float charging stage when Lithium battery chemistries (e.g., LiFePO4, Li-ion) are selected.
+This prevents chronic micro-cycling at high voltages and protects the cells from degradation.

+* Non-Volatile Storage Migration: Completely transitioned the memory architecture from legacy EEPROM byte addressing to the native ESP32 Preferences.h library.

+* NVS Namespace Implementation: Established dedicated namespaces (fugu-cfg for system settings and fugu-stats for network/lifetime data) to ensure safer and more structured flash memory management.

+* Factory Reset Overhaul: Patched a critical logic bug where volatile, fragmented RAM variables would overwrite clean flash memory during a reset.
+The system now properly enforces safe baseline defaults to RAM prior to executing the NVS save state.

+* Menu Execution Cleanup: Removed redundant execution strings and dead code from the LCD factory reset confirmation submenu to prevent system hang-ups and overlapping reboot commands.

+* Action Required: A factory reset is strictly required immediately after flashing this build to wipe out legacy EEPROM fragmentation and initialize the new key-value structure.